 Stakeholder engagement has been and will continue to be a priority in the SLRAOC.
 It is not described for each BUI unless a specific management action or need has been identified.
 An extensive stakeholder process was undertaken during BUI Blueprint and 2013 RAP Update development.
 Stakeholder outreach for the rollout of the 2013 RAP Update was coordinated with the assistance of the SLRA.
 In addition, the 2013 RAP Update was presented to city and county governments in Minnesota and Wisconsin, the Fond du Lac Band of Lake Superior Chippewa (FdL), and the area business community by AOC coordinators and SLRA staff.
 It is the intention of the SLRAOC staff to continue to reach out to these organizations periodically and when input is needed on significant items.
 An SLRAOC update is also part of the annual St. Louis River Summit where SLRAOC staff have the opportunity to reach citizens, resource managers, and university and research staff.
 An annual SLRAOC update is also part of the annual Celebration of Progress event.
 The SLRAOC-Wide Communication Plan is reviewed each year and updated as needed.
 SLRAOC information is also made available through GovDelivery notifications from MN and WI agencies and press releases by the state agencies and USEPA.
 Each agency and SLRA maintain websites with SLRAOC information.
+Multiple organizations (e.g., the City of Duluth, the SLRA, the Lake Superior National Estuarine Research Reserve, neighborhood groups, etc.) host events related to the St. Louis River at which Coordinators and staff participate to answer questions about the SLRAOC.

 A stakeholder input opportunity is a part of the annual RAP update process.
 The list of stakeholders compiled during development of the 2013 RAP Update is kept up to date by SLRAOC staff as the primary list of partners, agencies, and citizens.
 Stakeholders are notified of the annual RAP update and given a chance to review and comment on the RAP.
 Additional public input opportunities also often exist at different stages of remediation and restoration projects: feasibility study/preferred alternatives, permitting, environmental review, design, and for BUI removal.
+For especially complex, multi-year projects, the USEPA establishes outreach teams to help disseminate project information.